SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-in-spartacus.md

    "express": "^4.15.2"
    ```

-   Note these dependency versions are not up-to-date.
-Please adjust them in the following way:
+   **Note:** These dependency versions are examples only, and should be adjusted as follows:

-   - For `@spartacus/setup` dependency, please align with the version of Spartacus you are using.
+   - The `@spartacus/setup` dependency should align with the version of Spartacus you are using.
-   - For the rest of dependencies, please refer to the release branch of the Spartacus version you are using, and check our `package.json` - [e.g. 4.2.x package.json](https://github.com/SAP/spartacus/blob/release/4.2.x/package.json).
+   - For the rest of the dependencies, please refer to the release branch of the Spartacus version you are using and align your dependencies with the `package.json` in that release branch.
+For example, this is the [package.json for version 4.2.x](https://github.com/SAP/spartacus/blob/release/4.2.x/package.json).

-2. Add the following developer dependencies to `package.json`:
+1. Add the following developer dependencies to `package.json`:

    ```json
    "ts-loader": "^6.0.4",